TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/HackedSite/RepairRestore/Index.rst

 to gain access to your system.
 If this is not found (and fixed!), it will be only a matter of time, until the website is hacked again.

+So called "backdoors" are another important thing you should keep in
+mind: if an attacker had access to your site, it is possible and common practise that he/she implemented a way to gain unauthorized access to the system at a later time (again).
+Even if the original security vulnerability has been fixed (entry point secured), all passwords changed, etc. Such a backdoor could be as simple as a new backend user account with an unsuspicious user name (and maybe administrator privileges) or a PHP file hidden somewhere deep in the file system, which contains some cryptic code to obscure its malicious purpose.

 Assuming all "infected" files have been cleaned and the vulnerability has been fixed, make sure to take corrective actions to prevent further attacks.
 This could be a combination of software updates,